 Known for its Mediterranean climate and boasting a population of around 1.3 million, Adelaide is becoming an increasingly popular place to live for new arrivals to Australia.
 The capital of South Australia, Adelaide combines a relaxed lifestyle, enviable weather conditions and affordable house prices.
 Adelaide weather is generally quite pleasant, it follows the seasons and hits around 7ºC during winter and peaks close to 30ºC on average during summer.

 It’s a common misconception that Sydney, being the largest city in Australia, is the capital of our country, but the truth is that our capital is Canberra.
 Located in the Australian Capital Territory (ACT), Canberra is one of our smallest cities with a population of just over 373,000 people.
 Nevertheless, it receives many workers and visitors to its doorstep as it is the home of parliament.
 Canberra has a dry climate and is prone to frosty conditions during the thick of winter.
-Expect temperatures as low as zero in winter (July) or as high as 28ºC during summer (January to February).
+If you plan to move and live in Canberra, expect temperatures as low as zero in winter (July) or as high as 28ºC during summer (January to February).

 Living in Darwin